V-Sekai/manuals/decisions/20211031-benchmark-animation-playback.md

 ### Positive Consequences

-- Can investigate compressed animation player as a compute shader.
-The current architecture of the skinning and blend shapes animations is like vertex animations fed by buffers, but the keyframe playback is also problematic
+- Can investigate compressed #animation player as a compute shader.
+The current architecture of the skinning and blend shapes #animation is like vertex #animation fed by buffers, but the keyframe playback is also problematic

 ### Negative Consequences